-From 2003 onwards, Tom Kiefer has been collecting and photographing confiscated items from detained migrants along the U.S. - Mexico border.
-His growing hoard includes crosses, keys, toys, perfumes, and decks of cards, eerie remains that reinsert the vivid lives and hopes these migrants carried with them.
+From 2003 onwards, Tom Kiefer has been collecting and photographing confiscated items from detained migrants along the Mexico-U.S. border.
+His growing hoard includes crosses, keys, toys, perfumes, and decks of cards, eerie remains that reinsert the vivid lives and hopes these migrants carried and carry with them.

 This got me thinking about names.

 My project considers migrants’ names, which, depending on how “foreign” they appear, might sometimes have to be whitewashed, pronounced incorrectly, or replaced with a nickname instead.
 What does a name convey about a person to others, especially given the fact that in the United States, “ethnic” sounding names are disproportionately discriminated against in resumes?